-- Step 2 Click 1 in the upper left corner of the management console and select a region or project. - Step 3 Click in the upper left corner of the page and choose Security & Compliance > SecMaster. - Step 4 In the navigation pane on the left, choose Workspaces > Management.
+- Step 1 Log in to the management console. - Step 2 Click 1 in the upper left corner of the management console and select a region or project. - Step 3 Click in the upper left corner of the page and choose Security & Compliance > SecMaster. - Step 4 In the navigation pane on the left, choose Workspaces > Management.
 In the workspace list, click the name of the target workspace.